petsc/petsc/doc/manual/ksp.rst

 **Near null space:** Smoothed aggregation requires an explicit representation of the (near) null space of the operator for optimal performance.
 One can provide an orthonormal set of null space vectors with ``MatSetNearNullSpace()``.
-The vector of all ones is the default, for each variable given by the block size (e.g., the translational rigid body modes).
-For elasticity, where rotational rigid body modes are required to complete the near null space you can use ``MatNullSpaceCreateRigidBody()`` to create the null space vectors and then ``MatSetNearNullSpace()``.
+The vector of all ones is the default for each variable given by the block size (e.g., the translational rigid body modes).
+For elasticity, where rotational rigid body modes are required to complete the near null-space you can use ``MatNullSpaceCreateRigidBody()`` to create the null space vectors and then ``MatSetNearNullSpace()``.

 **Coarse grid data model:** The GAMG framework provides for reducing the number of active processes on coarse grids to reduce communication costs when there is not enough parallelism to keep relative communication costs down.
-Most AMG solver reduce to just one active process on the coarsest grid (the PETSc MG framework also supports redundantly solving the coarse grid on all processes to potentially reduce communication costs), although this forcing to one process can be overridden if one wishes to use a parallel coarse grid solver.
-GAMG generalizes this by reducing the active number of processes on other coarse grids as well.
+Most AMG solvers reduce to just one active process on the coarsest grid (the PETSc MG framework also supports redundantly solving the coarse grid on all processes to reduce communication costs potentially).
+However, this forcing to one process can be overridden if one wishes to use a parallel coarse grid solver.
+GAMG generalizes this by reducing the active number of processes on other coarse grids.
-GAMG will select the number of active processors by fitting the desired number of equation per process (set with ``-pc_gamg_process_eq_limit <50>,``) at each level given that size of each level.
-If :math:`P_i < P` processors are desired on a level :math:`i` then the first :math:`P_i` processes are populated with the grid and the remaining are empty on that grid.
+GAMG will select the number of active processors by fitting the desired number of equations per process (set with ``-pc_gamg_process_eq_limit <50>,``) at each level given that size of each level.
+If :math:`P_i < P` processors are desired on a level :math:`i`, then the first :math:`P_i` processes are populated with the grid and the remaining are empty on that grid.
 One can, and probably should, repartition the coarse grids with ``-pc_gamg_repartition <true>``, otherwise an integer process reduction factor (:math:`q`) is selected and the equations on the first :math:`q` processes are moved to process 0, and so on.
-As mentioned multigrid generally coarsens the problem until it is small enough to be solved with an exact solver (eg, LU or SVD) in a relatively small time.
-GAMG will stop coarsening when the number of equation on a grid falls below at threshold give by ``-pc_gamg_coarse_eq_limit <50>,``.
+As mentioned, multigrid generally coarsens the problem until it is small enough to be solved with an exact solver (e.g., LU or SVD) in a relatively short time.
+GAMG will stop coarsening when the number of the equation on a grid falls below the threshold given by ``-pc_gamg_coarse_eq_limit <50>,``.

 **Coarse grid parameters:** There are several options to provide parameters to the coarsening algorithm and parallel data layout.
-Run a code that uses ``PCGAMG`` with ``-help`` to get full listing of GAMG parameters with short parameter descriptions.
+Run a code using ``PCGAMG`` with ``-help`` to get a full listing of GAMG parameters with short descriptions.
 The rate of coarsening is critical in AMG performance – too slow coarsening will result in an overly expensive solver per iteration and too fast coarsening will result in decrease in the convergence rate. ``-pc_gamg_threshold <-1>`` and ``-pc_gamg_aggressive_coarsening <N>`` are the primary parameters that control coarsening rates, which is very important for AMG performance.
 A greedy maximal independent set (MIS) algorithm is used in coarsening.
-Squaring the graph implements so called MIS-2, the root vertex in an aggregate is more than two edges away from another root vertex, instead of more than one in MIS.
+Squaring the graph implements MIS-2; the root vertex in an aggregate is more than two edges away from another root vertex instead of more than one in MIS.
 The threshold parameter sets a normalized threshold for which edges are removed from the MIS graph, thereby coarsening slower.
-Zero will keep all non-zero edges, a negative number will keep zero edges, a positive number will drop small edges.
+Zero will keep all non-zero edges, a negative number will keep zero edges, and a positive number will drop small edges.
 Typical finite threshold values are in the range of :math:`0.01 - 0.05`.
 There are additional parameters for changing the weights on coarse grids.

-The parallel MIS algorithms requires symmetric weights/matrix.
+The parallel MIS algorithms require symmetric weights/matrices.
 Thus ``PCGAMG`` will automatically make the graph symmetric if it is not symmetric.
-Since this has additional cost users should indicate the symmetry of the matrices they provide by calling
+Since this has additional cost, users should indicate the symmetry of the matrices they provide by calling

 .. code-block::